isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Communal feeding in Post–War Singapore.md

 [^48]: Singapore Department of Social Welfare, 1948, p.
 34.
 [^49]:Singapore Department of Social Welfare, 1948, p.
 34.
 [^50]:Volunteers run feeding centres.
 (1947, October 23).
 The Singapore Free Press, p.
 5. Retrieved from NewspaperSG.
-51. S’pore’s children get fed.
+[^51]:S’pore’s children get fed.
 (1947, February 3).
 The Singapore Free Press, p.
 2. Retrieved from NewspaperSG.
-52. McNeice, 1982.
+[^52]:McNeice, 1982.
-53. McNiece, 1982.
+[^53]:McNiece, 1982.
-54. Zhou, M. (1996).
+[^54]:Zhou, M. (1996).
 The life and family planning pioneer, Constance Goh: Point of light.
 Singapore: Graham Brash, 133–135.
 (Call no.: RSING 363.96092 ZHO)
-55. See McNeice, 1982 and McNeice, 1983 for personal recollections of how Constance Goh established the association.
+[^55]:See McNeice, 1982 and McNeice, 1983 for personal recollections of how Constance Goh established the association.
-56. Singapore Department of Social Welfare, 1948, pp. 20–21.
+[^56]:Singapore Department of Social Welfare, 1948, pp. 20–21.
-57. Singapore.
+[^57]: Singapore.
 Department of Social Welfare.
 (1949).
 The third report of the Singapore Department of Social Welfare 1948 (p.
 4).
 Singapore: Department of Social Welfare.
 (Call no.: RSING 361.6 SIN)
-58. Singapore Department of Social Welfare, 1948, p.
+[^58]:Singapore Department of Social Welfare, 1948, p.
 9.
-59. Singapore Department of Social Welfare, 1948, p.
+[^59]:Singapore Department of Social Welfare, 1948, p.
 9.
-60. See Axe may fall on feeding schemes.
+[^60]:See Axe may fall on feeding schemes.
 (1949, November 16).
 The Straits Times, 5; Scotching a rumour.
 (1949, December 20).
 The Straits Times, p.
 6. Retrieved from NewspaperSG.
-61. Welfare snacks will continue.
+[^61]:Welfare snacks will continue.
 (1950, September 14).
 The Straits Times, p.
 4. Retrieved from NewspaperSG.
-62. See Kratoska, P.H.
+[^62]:See Kratoska, P.H.
 (1988, March).
 The Post-1945 food shortage in British Malaya.
 Journal of Southeast Asian Studies, 19 (1), 27–47.
 Retrieved from JSTOR via NLB’s eResources website.
-63. 3,500,000 meals in 2 years.
+[^63]:3,500,000 meals in 2 years.
 (1948, August 14).
 The Straits Times, p.
 5. Retrieved from NewspaperSG.
-64. Singapore.
+[^64]:Singapore.
 Ministry of Community Development, Youth and Sports.
 (2007).
 Helping hands, touching lives.
 Singapore: Ministry of Community Development, Youth and Sports.
 (Call no.: RSING 361.95957 HEL)
-65. Singapore, British Military Administration Chinese Affairs. (n.d.).
+[^65]:Singapore, British Military Administration Chinese Affairs. (n.d.).
 Social welfare.
 [Long-term policy directive for Social welfare].
 British Military Administration Chinese Affairs (27/45).
 Government Records Information database.
-66. National Library Board.
+[^66]:National Library Board.
 (2010).
 Launch of Family Planning Publicity Campaign written by Lim, Irene.
 Retrieved from Singapore Infopedia.

 References
 Fraser, D. (2003).
 The evolution of the British welfare state: A history of social policy since the industrial revolution.
 Basingstoke: Palgrave Macmillan.
 (Not available in NLB holdings)